 - be bound by the Australian Privacy Principles (APPs).

 Depending on the size of your organisation, you should consider nominating a staff member to act as a privacy officer.
 The privacy officer should be given clear authority to:

 - undertake a privacy review of existing systems to ascertain how the organisation uses personal information

 - establish systems to ensure compliance with the new legislation

 - maintain the privacy compliance system.

-Be familiar with the APPS to understand the ways in which they are likely to affect the business practices of the organisation.
+Be familiar with the APPS to understand the ways they’re likely to affect your organisation’s business practices.

 Conduct a privacy review